 Rock art sites on federal lands are nationally protected areas.
-The art is extremely fragile, once damaged the site can never be repaired to its original condition.
+The art is extremely fragile and once damaged, the site can never be repaired to its original condition.
 Please avoid even touching the rock surface.
 Surprising as it may seem, the oils in a single handprint can chemically affect the rock surface.
-Take care so that others may marvel at these fragile and beautiful remains of the past.
-You will see evidence of vandalism such as bullet impacts, names and dates incised on the rock surface, remains of latex molds and chalk marks.
-Do not attempt to remove any form of vandalism, including signatures, dates and names.
-Site repair requires technical expertise and can be made more difficult by the good intentions of those without highly developed skills.
+Take care so that future generations may marvel at these fragile and beautiful remains of the past.
+If you happen to come across some rock art in your travels around the Moab area please observe the following precautions:

 Don’t touch, in any way, the rock art or surfaces around it.
 The oils in your skin may cause damage to rock art.
 Don’t apply any substance to the rock art surface, including water or any other fluids.
 Don’t trace images with sticks, stones, chalk, or other substances.

 Scratching on rocks causes irreparable damage and is illegal.